 Did you know a heathy gut microbiota can also improve immunity, as can the nutrients vitamin C, zinc and protein?

 With COVID-19 and the dreaded cold and flu season just around the corner, this offers even more reason to start increasing your fibre intake now.
-And here’s how.
+Here’s our 10 diet tips from resident Dietitian Nat von Bertouch to reduce stress and boost immunity.

 - Eat plenty of fibre rich foods such as grainy breads and cereals, fruits and vegetables, and lentils and legumes (a fibre rich meal plan can be found below).